lwvmobile/crypthings/crypthings/README.md

  Output: 000000000000000000000000
 ```

 Scrambler is a key bit sequence created with an LFSR (linear feedback shift register) on selected taps and lengths, using the key value as the inital LFSR Seed value, and its keystream applied directly to a plain or cipher text.
-This cipher is not secure against modern brute force attacks when a known plain text is known or can be moderately predicted.
+This cipher is not secure against modern brute force attacks when a plain text is known or can be moderately predicted.

 ```
 ./scrambler-crypt.o